-All students who demonstrate financial need according to a combination of federal and institutional guidelines receive adequate financial assistance to complete their course of study.
-For more information about financial aid, visit the HLS Student Financial Services Office web site.
+Financial aid at Harvard Law School is exclusively need-based; there are no merit scholarships available.
+All students, including domestic and international students, who demonstrate financial need according to a combination of federal and institutional guidelines receive adequate financial assistance to complete their course of study.
+For more information about financial aid, visit the HLS Student Financial Services Office website.

-The Low Income Protection Plan (LIPP), is one of the most generous loan forgiveness programs in the nation.
-This program helps relieve the burden of repayment of educational loans for J.D. graduates in qualifying jobs.
-Qualifying jobs include all full-time jobs in non-profits, government, or academia and law-related jobs in the private sector.
-Click here for more information on LIPP.
+The Low Income Protection Plan (LIPP) is one of the most generous loan forgiveness programs in the nation.
+This program helps relieve the burden of repayment of educational loans for J.D. graduates in lower income employment options.
+Qualifying jobs include all full-time jobs in non-profits, government, or academia, as well as law-related jobs in the private sector.

 - What is the best "pre-law" curriculum?
 How does one prepare for law school?

-The Harvard Law School faculty prescribes no fixed requirements with respect to the content of pre-legal education.
-The nature of candidates’ college work, as well as the quality of academic performance, is taken into account in the selection process.
-As preparation for law school, a broad college education is usually preferable to one that is narrowly specialized.
+Harvard Law School considers applications from all undergraduate majors.
+There are no fixed requirements with respect to the content of pre-legal education.
+The nature of a candidate’s college work, as well as the quality of academic performance, are reviewed in the selection process.
+However, in preparing for law school, a broad college education is usually preferable to one that is narrowly specialized.
 The Admissions Committee looks for a showing of thorough learning in a field of your choice, such as history, economics, government, philosophy, mathematics, science, literature or the classics (and many others), rather than a concentration in courses given primarily as vocational training.
-The Admissions Committee considers that those programs approaching their subjects on a more theoretical level, with attention to educational breadth, are better preparatory training for the legal profession than those emphasizing the practical.

 - Does Harvard Law School offer concurrent or joint degree programs?